kobalicek/documents/CONTRIBUTING.md

   * Source and header files contain a header, which specifies product name, brief description, and license information (license and a link to LICENSE.md file).
   * Source and header files that include other header files of the same product use relative paths starting with `./` or `../`, the relative path should first point to the project root and then to the desired file, like `../path/somefile.h`.
-  * Source and header files always include `product_apibegin.h` and `product_apiend.h` helpers that may define some macros to make the projec more portable.
+  * Source and header files always include `product_apibegin.h` and `product_apiend.h` helpers that may define some macros to make the project more portable.
   * Header files contain a guard that is a composition of product name, path, and file name - `_PRODUCT_PATH_FILE_H`.
   * Source files always define `PRODUCT_EXPORTS` macro so the project can properly configure API imports and exports.